-Why do we learn Personal, Social, Health and Emotional Education (PSHE)?
+Why do we learn Personal, Social, Health and Economics Education (PSHE)?

 Today’s children and young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities, but also challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.
 Personal, Social, Health and Economic (PSHE) education allows pupils to develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 These skills and attributes help pupils to stay healthy, safe and prepare them for life and work in modern Britain.
 PSHE education helps pupils to achieve their academic potential, and leave school equipped with skills they will need throughout later life.
 From making responsible decisions about alcohol to succeeding in their first job, PSHE education helps pupils to manage many of the most critical opportunities, challenges and responsibilities they will face growing up.
 Pupils will learn to identify and articulate feelings and emotions, learn to manage new or difficult situations positively and form and maintain effective relationships with a wide range of people.